 Studies are starting to demonstrate the benefits of such training.
-For example, this study looked at muscle fibres both before and after training in the fasted state.
-This means that you fast for a certain period of time, usually around 24 hours and then do your endurance or other training.
+For example, one study looked at muscle fibres both before and after training in the fasted state.
+This means that you fast for a certain period of time, usually around 24 hours, and then do your endurance or other training.
 The combination of low insulin and high adrenalin levels created by the fasted state stimulates adipose tissue lipolysis (breakdown of fat) and peripheral fat oxidation (burning of fat for energy).

-Other studies had already shown that breakdown of intramyocellular lipids (IMCL – fat inside the muscle) is increased by training in the fasted state.
+Other studies had already shown that the breakdown of intramyocellular lipids (IMCL – fat inside the muscle) is increased by training in the fasted state.
 Six weeks of training in the fasted state also induced a greater increase of fatty acid binding protein and uncoupling-protein-3 content in muscle.

 What does this mean in plain English?
-It means that our bodies have the wonderful ability to adapt to what’s available.
+It means that our bodies have the ability to adapt to what’s available.
 When we fast, we deplete much of the stored sugar (glycogen).
 Our muscles then become much more efficient at using fat for energy.
 This happens because muscle ‘learns’ how to use the fat as energy by increasing the amount of proteins that metabolize that fat.
 In other words, our muscles learn to burn fat, not sugar.